Current as of: December 21, 2024 - 09:43

 Day 3

-After breakfast, we drive to a neighbouring village, where we set off on foot through the border zone.
-Access to this region was once tightly restricted, and the border itself closed off with a barb-wire fence that was impenetrable to wildlife.
+After breakfast, we drive to a nearby village, where we set off on foot through the border zone.
+During the Cold War period, access to this region, the so-called ‘Zone of Death’, was tightly restricted, and the border itself closed off with a barbed wire fence that was impenetrable to wildlife.
 With the fencing now removed, this border area is now freely roamed by wolves and bears, allowing Greek and Bulgarian populations of these species to intermix, thereby enhancing gene flow and their long-term health and viability.

 Meals included: Breakfast, Lunch, Dinner